 Bare Shaft Accuracy testing can now be used to discern any further adjustments in the tuning process.
 This test aims to uncover any deficiencies in arrow flight that have previously been compensated for and concealed by the flight stabilizing characteristics of an arrow’s fletchings.

 This is where Bare Shaft Accuracy Testing shines in the tuning process of a recurve bow.

 This process is conducted by shooting several normally fletched arrows into a target from a set distance while maintaining the same point of aim.
 If the grouping of the aforementioned arrows is consistent, you will then shoot a “bare” or unfletched arrow into the same target, while once again maintaining the same point of aim.

-The differences observed between the impact point of your fletched arrow group and the unfletched arrow will guide you to what adjustments, if any, are to be made.
+The differences observed between the impact point of your fletched arrow group and the unfletched arrow will guide you to what adjustments, if any, will be made.

 How to Fix Arrow Porpoising

 One condition often observed when Bare Shaft Testing a bow is that of porpoising.
 Porpoising is characterized by the rising and diving of an arrow in flight (just like a dolphin, jumping in and out of water).

 This is a condition that commonly causes accuracy issues and is typically caused by an incorrect nocking point.
 Once this condition has been noted, adjustments to your nocking point can be made to remedy the problem at hand.

 If a bare arrow shaft shoots higher than its fletched counterparts, this indicates that your nocking point is set too high.

 - By lowering your nocking point, you will be ready to repeat the test and note any changes in the outcome.

 - Likewise, if a bare shaft shoots lower than a group of fletched arrows, you must raise your nocking point.

 In doing so, the condition should be corrected and can be verified through repeat testing.